How Much Does It Cost to Sell a Home in Maricopa AZ?

 Pre-sale costs are spent before the home goes on the market, so they do not appear on the closing statement.
 They still come out of your pocket and affect your overall return.

 - Cleaning.
-Deep cleaning, including carpets, runs $ 200 to $ 500 for a typical Maricopa single-family home.
+Deep cleaning, including carpets, runs 200 to 500 dollars on a typical Maricopa single-family home.
 Vacant homes may need additional cleaning before showings start.

 - Light repairs and paint touch-ups.
-Fixing obvious damage, repainting scuffed walls, and replacing burnt-out bulbs typically run 200 to 1,500 dollars, depending on the scope.
+Fixing obvious damage, repainting scuffed walls, and replacing burnt-out bulbs typically cost 200 to 1,500 dollars, depending on the scope.

 - Landscaping and curb appeal.
 Trimming, mulching, and minor planting, 200 to 800 dollars.
 Larger yard work can run higher.